KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - vpp_qsv
     - Video Effect
     - Misc
-    - Quick Sync Video VPP. (avfilter.vpp_qsv)
+    - Quick Sync Video VPP (avfilter.vpp_qsv)
   * - vr360_equirectangular_mas
     - Video Effect
     - VR360 and 3D
     - Adds a black matte to the frame.
-Use this if you filmed using a 360 camera but only want to use part of the 360 image - for example if you and the film crew occupy the 90 degrees behind the camera. (frei0r.bigsh0t_eq_mask)
+Use this if you filmed using a 360 camera but only want to use part of the 360 image - for example if you and the film crew occupy the 90 degrees behind the camera (frei0r.bigsh0t_eq_mask)
   * - vr360_equirectangular_to_rectilinear
     - Video Effect
     - VR360 and 3D
     - converts an equirectangular frame (panoramic) to a rectilinear frame (what you're used to seeing).
 Can be used to preview what will be shown in a 360 video viewer.
-Delayed frame blitting mapping on a time bitmap. (frei0r.bigsh0t_eq_to_rect)
+Delayed frame blitting mapping on a time bitmap (frei0r.bigsh0t_eq_to_rect)
   * - vr360_hemispherical_to_equirectangular
     - Video Effect
     - VR360 and 3D